cdransf/theme-toggle/README.md

 # `<theme-toggle>` web component

-A simple web component that simplifies controlling light/dark theming for a site.
+A web component that simplifies controlling light/dark theming for a site.

 ```
 npm i @cdransf/theme-toggle